John R. Thomas: Death

 According to an account by J. Stanley Clark that appeared in the Chronicles of Oklahoma in 1974, Judge Thomas had gone to the penitentiary to interview Abraham Collier, who was serving a seven-year sentence for larceny.
-While he was in the Warden's office, an attempted jailbreak occurred.
-Three other convicts, each armed, broke into the office and ordered everyone inside to stand up.
-Following the possession of a gun by three prisoners, they took keys to unlock themselves from their confinement spaces and barged into offices to use stenographer Mary Foster as a human shield.
-When the convicts barged into the warden's room, they demanded everyone else to surrender with their hands in the air.
+While he was in the warden's office, an attempted prison break occurred.
+Three other convicts, Tom Lane, Chiney Reed, and Charles Kuntz, had obtained a gun and taken keys to unlock their cells.
+They broke into the warden's office and ordered everyone inside to stand up with their hands in the air.
 Thomas, who was described as physically stout, did not respond quickly, reached for his cane, and was fatally shot in the heart.

-The intruders then killed Assistant Warden D. D. Oates, day sergeant, F. C. Godgrey, H. H. Dover, and wounded three other people.
+The intruders also killed deputy warden D. D. Oates, cell house sergeant F. C. Godfrey, and police photographer H. H. Dover.
+They attempted to leave the prison using stenographer Mary Foster, who was wounded in the melée, and parole officer Frank H. Rice as human shields, but were killed.

 Family

 He was the son of Major William Allen Thomas and Caroline (Neely) Thomas.
 He married Charlotte "Lottie" Maria Culver in 1870.
 Their daughter, Carolyn, who married Grant Foreman, was an author and historian who wrote several books about Native Americans and the history of Oklahoma.
 A son, John R. Thomas Jr., was a "celebrated hero of the Spanish–American War with the Rough Riders."
-Thomas-Foreman Historic Home In 1884, while serving as US Congressman, John Robert Thomas was also Grand Master for the Ancient Free and Accepted Masons of the State of Illinois.
+In 1884, while serving as a U.S. congressman, John Robert Thomas was also Grand Master for the Ancient Free and Accepted Masons of the State of Illinois.